flybywiresim/docs/docs/simbridge/coroute.md

 - You can now complete the flight plan setup by entering the missing data manually.

 #### Entering a FROM/TO Pair
-- **Alternatively** you can enter the FROM/TO pair of routes you have stored which will bring up the co-route selection page
+- **Alternatively** you can enter the FROM/TO pair of routes you have stored which will bring up the co-route selection page.

     ![MCDU Co Route Selection Page](assets/mcdu-coroute-selection-page.png){loading=lazy}